-last revision edited by
+last version edited by

-Naohiko Otsuka and Svetlana Dunaeva IAEA Nuclear Data Section, Vienna, Austria on behalf of the International Network of Nuclear Reaction Data Centres
+Naohiko Otuka IAEA Nuclear Data Section, Vienna, Austria

+on behalf of the International Network of Nuclear Reaction Data Centres

 Abstract

 EXFOR and CINDA are the exchange formats for the transmission of experimental nuclear reaction data and bibliography between national and international nuclear data centres for the benefit of nuclear data users in all countries.
 This report contains the protocol for cooperation in compilation of EXFOR and CINDA.